 Advice from a breast cancer survivor

 Maria considers herself lucky in that she did not need follow-up chemotherapy or radiation.
-She does see her surgical and medical oncologists every three months and takes oral medication.
+She continues to follow up with an oncologist.

-The U.S. Preventive Services Task Force recommends that all women ages 50 to 74 be screened for breast cancer every two years, but an Excellus BlueCross BlueShield report shows that nearly one in five upstate New York women still does not get a biennial mammogram.
+The U.S. Preventive Services Task Force recommends that all women ages 50 to 74 be screened for breast cancer every two years.
+According to 2018 data from the New York State Department of Health, 82 percent of NY women aged 50 to 74 received their recommended screening.

 “The evidence is clear that early detection saves lives,” said Nicholas Massa, M.D., medical director, Excellus BlueCross BlueShield.
 “Given the fact that most health insurers cover preventive breast cancer screenings in full every one to two years for women older than age 40, we would like to see even higher percentages of women being screened for breast cancer.”